 \subsubsection{Path Optimization Method}

-In Ref.~\cite{Mori:2017pne,Mori:2017nwj}, Mori et al. first proposed the path optimization method.
+In Ref.~\cite{Mori:2017pne,Mori:2017nwj}, the authors first proposed the path optimization method.
 This new approach addresses the sign problem as an optimization problem of the integration path.
-They utilized a cost function to specify the path in the complex plane and adjust it to minimize a cost function that represents the degree of weight cancellation,
+They utilized a cost function to specify the path in the complex plane and adjusted it to minimize the cost function that represents the degree of weight cancellation,

 where $\theta(t)$ is the complex phase of the parameterized integrand $J(\phi(t))e^{-S[\phi(t)]}$, and $\theta_0$ is the complex phase of the original integrand.
 The original partition function becomes $Z= \int_\mathcal{C}\mathcal{D}t J[\phi(t)]\text{exp}\{-S[\phi(t)]\}$.
 This method eliminates the need for solving the gradient flow found in the Lefschetz-thimble method.
 Instead, the construction of the integration-path contour becomes an optimization problem that can be solved using various efficient methods, e.g., gradient-based algorithms.
-This method has been successfully extended to e.g., 2D complex $\lambda\,\phi^4$ theory~\cite{Mori:2017nwj}, the Polyakov-loop extended Nambu--Jona-Lasinio model~\cite{Kashiwa:2019lkv,Kashiwa:2018vxr}, the 0 + 1 dimensional Bose gas~\cite{Bursa:2018ykf}, the 0 + 1 dimensional QCD~\cite{Mori:2019tux}, as well as SU(N) lattice gauge theory~\cite{Detmold:2021ulb}.
+This method has been successfully extended to e.g., 2D complex $\lambda\,\phi^4$ theory~\cite{Mori:2017nwj}, the Polyakov-loop extended Nambu--Jona--Lasinio model~\cite{Kashiwa:2019lkv,Kashiwa:2018vxr}, the 0+1 dimensional Bose gas~\cite{Bursa:2018ykf}, the 0+1 dimensional QCD~\cite{Mori:2019tux}, as well as SU(N) lattice gauge theory~\cite{Detmold:2021ulb}.

 Simultaneously, in Ref.~\cite{Alexandru:2018fqp,Alexandru:2018ddf}, Alexandru et al. also investigated the path optimization method by parameterizing the manifold with neural networks $\mathcal{M}_\theta$.
-They showed the results first for the 1+1 dimensional Thirring model with Wilson fermions on lattice sizes up to $40\times10$.
-Then they demonstrated the performance in the 2+1 dimensional Thirring model~\cite{Alexandru:2018ddf}.
+They first showed the results for the 1+1 dimensional Thirring model with Wilson fermions on lattice sizes up to $40\times10$.
+Then, they demonstrated the performance in the 2+1 dimensional Thirring model~\cite{Alexandru:2018ddf}.
 The recent progress of the path optimization method can be found in the review~\cite{Alexandru:2020wrj}.